ash-hashtag/teenie/README.md

 regular `--save` path still contains the latest weights.
 Validation-selected results are not independent test accuracy or proof of arbitrary-range reasoning.

-## Operations and local checkpoints
+## Legacy: operations and local checkpoints

 ```bash
 # Addition only (default), using CUDA; save at logging intervals and final epoch